fabacab/fetlife-demographics/README.markdown

 If you enjoy this script, please consider tossing a few metaphorical coins in [my cyberbusking hat](http://maybemaimed.com/cyberbusking/). :) Your donations are sincerely appreciated!
 Can't afford to part with any coin?
 It's cool.
 [Tweet your appreciation, instead](https://twitter.com/intent/tweet?text=It%27s%20much%20easier%20to%20figure%20out%20if%20I%20want%20to%20go%20to%20event%20%40FetLife%20using%20%40maymaym%5C%27s%20%23FetLife%20Demographics%20script%3A%20http%3A%2F%2Fmaybemaimed.com%2Fplayground%2Ffetlife-demographics%2F%20Thanks%5C%21).

 If [maybemaimed.com is censored](http://maybemaimed.com/where-im-censored/) where you are, you can alternatively go to [the Userscripts.org page for FetLife Demographics](https://userscripts.org/scripts/show/151628) and click on "[Install](http://userscripts.org/scripts/source/151628.user.js)".
+If the script is also unavailable at Userscripts.org, you can download and install it directly from [GitHub.com](https://github.com/meitar/fetlife-demographics/raw/master/fetlife-demographics.user.js).

 ## Using